Nucleus .Net Core CMS

 "Path": "/home/nucleus/certs/nucleus.crt",

-"KeyPath": "/home/nucleus/certs/nucleus.key",
+"KeyPath": "/home/nucleus/certs/nucleus.key"

 }